AmingAndrei/violence.website/content/species/flora/blood_lilies.md

 [[index|...]]/[[species]]/[[flora]]/blood_lilies.md

-The Blood Lily is a rare and specialized species of flowering plant endemic to the OTHERWHERE, notable for its unconventional physiology and critical role in the reproductive cycle of an Crimson Nymph.
+The Blood Lily is a rare and specialised species of flowering plant endemic to the OTHERWHERE, notable for its unconventional physiology and critical role in the reproductive cycle of an Crimson Nymph.

 Morphology

-Blood Lilies are characterized by a solitary, upright stem, which is predominantly leafless.
+Blood Lilies are characterised by a solitary, upright stem, which is predominantly leafless.
 Both the stem and any present leaves exhibit a black colouration overlaid with a red exodermal layer, giving the plant a distinctly vascular appearance.
 Each stem supports a single bloom, morphologically similar to a water lily, with alternating red and white petals arranged radially.

 Nutritional Mechanism

-Unlike typical photosynthetic flora, the Blood Lily relies on the metabolization of blood as its primary nutrient source.
-It exhibits haematophagic behaviour, absorbing blood through specialized root structures or external contact with biological material.
+Unlike typical photosynthetic flora, the Blood Lily relies on the metabolisation of blood as its primary nutrient source.
+It exhibits haematophagic behaviour, absorbing blood through specialised root structures or external contact with biological material.

 Reproductive Characteristics